Sensory strategies are a tool

 Defining sensory strategies

-Example sensory strategies include wobble cushions; these give extra vestibular sensory feedback and help children to stay more alert.
-Or, using touch pressure or heavy work to help a child to stay calm.
+Example sensory strategies include wobble cushions to help a child stay more alert, or using touch pressure or heavy work to help a child to stay calm.
 A fidget toy is another example of a sensory strategy which uses the touch sense.

 Sensory strategies are informed by sensory integration theory, but are not the same as sensory integration treatment.
 Some people will use these terms interchangeably, but this is incorrect.
 I discuss the differences between them further below.